willief/Rewards_plotting/README.md

   ```

 > **Note**: This script will install a virtual environment using venv.
 This helps to avoid potential conflicts between packages and ensures a clean, isolated environment for your project.
+If venv is not on your system already, you will be prompted for your passwrd to allow the install.

 ### 1. Script Placement & Permissions